PlayerData/react-native-mcu-manager/README.md

 For bare React Native projects, you must ensure that you have [installed and configured the `expo` package](https://docs.expo.dev/bare/installing-expo-modules/) before continuing.

-### Add the package to your npm dependencies
+### Add the package to your pnpm dependencies

 ```
-npm install @playerdata/react-native-mcu-manager
+pnpm install @playerdata/react-native-mcu-manager
 ```

 ### Configure for iOS

-Run `npx pod-install` after installing the npm package.
+Run `npx pod-install` after installing the pnpm package.

 ### Configure for Android